kneat/node-vagrant-plugins/README.md

 # Node Vagrant Plugins

-A module that installs vagrant plugins listed in your package.json **Requires Vagrant**
+A module that installs vagrant plugins listed in your package.json. __Requires Vagrant.__

 ```
 npm install vagrant-plugins